North Dayi District

 North Dayi District (a.k.a.
-Dayi Dzigbe) is one of the eighteen districts in Volta Region, Ghana.
-Originally it was formerly part of the then-larger Kpando District on 10 March 1989, until the southern part of the district was split off to create North Dayi District on 28 June 2012; thus the remaining part was elevated to municipal district assembly status to become Kpando Municipal District on the same year.
+Dayi Dzigbe or Dayi-Nord) is one of the eighteen districts in the Volta Region of Ghana.
+Originally it was part of the then-larger Kpando District until 10 March 1989.
+The southern part of the district was split off to create North Dayi District on 28 June 2012.
+Thus, the remaining part was elevated to municipal district assembly status to become Kpando Municipal District on the same year.
 The district assembly is located in the western part of Volta Region and has Anfoega as its capital town.